Schalltech/honeycomb-marketplace/README.md

 ## Getting Started

 There are multiple approaches that can be taken when using Honeycomb Micro Apps.
-One way is to mix them with traditionally code components within a React applications page.
+One way is to use them as traditionally coded components within a React applications page.
 Another approach is to create a single micro app that represents an entire page within the application.
-Using [Honeycomb Studio](https://microapp.studio), it is even possible to build a full featured web application orchastrated entirely out of micro apps with dynamic routing.
+Using [Honeycomb Studio](https://microapp.studio), it is even possible to build a full featured web application composed entirely out of micro apps with dynamic routing.

 ### React Applications
 The following is a basic example to illustrate how a Honeycomb Micro App could be integrated with a React application.